jlucking2023/github.io/file_formats.md

         systems that use Proleptic Gregorian calendar.
         ```

-    To avoid this sissue, we recommend importing the Excel file first with no date conversion.
+    To avoid this issue, we recommend importing the Excel file first with no date conversion.
 Specifically:
     1. Import the Excel workbook with no `date` or `timestamp` transform
     1. Note the field type that Spark chooses for your date columns
     1. If the field is already a date or timestamp, it may mean that Spark was able to detect the date format and there is no need for a date transform.
 To confirm, ensure the date field values are correct.
     1. If the field is a string, note the format of the date field values and add a `date` or `timestamp` transform for the field.

 * You may experience issues importing Excel workbooks with macros that are used to write cells containing data you want to import.
 The Spark Excel library is subject to the [limitations of the Apache POI project](https://poi.apache.org/components/spreadsheet/limitations.html).